-O Inpatient: You will spend at least one night in the hospital.
-They are admitted the day of surgery.

-• O Outpatient: You will enter the hospital the day of surgery and leave the same day.
+- Inpatient: You will spend at least one night in the hospital.
+You will be admitted the day of surgery. - Outpatient: You will enter the hospital the day of surgery and leave the same day.
 Sometimes you may need to be admitted to the hospital for more treatment or observation.
 If you need to stay, your surgeon will discuss the reason with you.